arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 If you have the correct IDE software, its name should include the version format `X.X.X.X`, with the associated release date in the `{ReleaseDate}` field.
 For instance, a release date might look like `20230329`.

 Run the Arduino PLC IDE installer after you have installed the Arduino PLC IDE Tools.
-If you have not installed the PLC IDE tools, please check [Arduino® PLC IDE Tools Setup section](#1-arduino-plc-ide-tools-setup) before proceeding as it needs to have the tools set before IDE software installation.
+If you have not installed the PLC IDE tools, please check [Arduino PLC IDE Tools Setup section](#1-arduino-plc-ide-tools-setup) before proceeding as it needs to have the tools set before IDE software installation.

 Follow the installation instructions and finish the IDE setup process.